mostuselessboy/mostuselessboy/README.md

 <div align="center">
-Here is the updated table with a serial number column added:

 | S.No | Logo | Technologies                | Type       | Proficiency (out of 5 stars) |
 | :---: | ---: | ------------------------- | :---------- | :----------------------------: |